Dhruvaraju/docker-alpha/README.md

   - Volumes
   - Networks

-### Creating a compose file

-Compose file related information can be found at [Compose-File](https://docs.docker.com/compose/compose-file/)

-#TODO

 ### Installing docker-compose on a linux machine

 On macOS and Windows, you should already have Docker Compose installed - it's set up together with Docker there.
 On Linux machines, you need to install it separately.